sa-community/addons-data-script/README.md

 All [addon manifests on Scratch Addons's `master` branch](https://github.com/ScratchAddons/ScratchAddons/tree/master/addons) are typechecked against that typedef every 12 hours.
 If there are any errors, an issue is automatically created.
 Issues indicate either that the typedef needs to be updated or a mistake in an addon manifest.

+I try my best to keep the typedef updated.
+However, only the latest released is guaranteed to be accurate.
+If mistakes with a version's types are found only once it is no longer the latest version, I will not retroactively rerelease.

 #### Typedef vs JSON Schema